oritogunf/oritogunf/README.md

 ### Hello! 👋
 _________________________________________________________________________________________________________________________________________________________________________

-I have four years (4) years of experience and I specialize in providing actionable insights that helps organisations in making strategic decision to promote growth, accelerate customer's satisfaction and clients retention rate.
+I have four years of expertise and specialize in providing actionable insights that assist organizations in making strategic decisions that promote growth, increase customer satisfaction, and increase client retention.

-Yeah...
-I enjoy
+Interest: Machine Learning, Azure and AWS, AI, Big Data Analytics

 I love working with different technologies & platforms and my current favorite ones are